 VTA is the CEQA lead agency proposing TOJD as part of the BART Extension with TOJD Alternative.
 The Cities of San Jose and Santa Clara and BART would be responsible agencies for this alternative.
 The proposed TOJD is not included in the NEPA Build Alternative because the TOJD is a potential future independent action by VTA and is included to proactively facilitate and promote local and regional land use planning as described below.
 No specific TOJD development plan or private developer has been identified and any proposed TOJD project would be separately funded, and would not include federal funding.
 The TOJD may be constructed at the same time as the BART Extension Alternative or later in time, dependent on the availability of funding and subject to market forces.
 However, the design of the stations and structures would not preclude TOJD.
-Refer to Chapter 2, Alternatives, for a detailed description of the TOJD under the CEQA BART Extension with TOJD Alternative.

-&lt;sup>1 Measure A provides funding for transit projects.
+1 Measure A provides funding for transit projects.
 The 2008 Measure B will fund the operations of BART in Santa Clara County.
 In 2010 voters approved a second Measure B that increased the motor vehicle license fee by \$10 annually.
 The fee revenues can only be used for "programs and projects that have a relationship or benefit to the owners of motor vehicles paying the fee and the programs and projects must be consistent with the regional transportation plan."